Rantanen, Avalanche get back on track with win against Blues | Colorado Avalanche

 Colton gave the Avalanche a 1-0 lead at 8:53 of the first period.
 He gained a step on Blues defenseman Tyler Tucker while skating down the right wing before putting the puck back on his forehand in the bottom of the circle and scoring off the far post.

+“Our line's (Miles Wood, Logan O'Connor) just been trying to preach, 'Let's play fast, play forward,'" Colton said.
+"Miles made nice play, and I just tried to kind of slant through the zone there.
+I'm fortunate enough that I just got a step on the guy and just tried to fire it on net.
+Luckily it went in.”

-Rantanen made it 2-0 at 13:19, scoring short side through a screen from the right circle for a power-play goal.
-Blues coach Craig Berube challenged the play for a missed game stoppage, but the call was confirmed after a video review.
+Rantanen made it 2-0 with a power-play goal at 13:19 of the first, scoring short side through a screen from the right circle.
+Berube challenged the play for a missed game stoppage, but the call was confirmed after a video review.

 Thomas cut it to 2-1 at 17:49 of the second period.
 He received a cross-ice pass from Kasperi Kapanen, cut to the high slot and roofed a wrist shot glove side on Prosvetov.